VictorAKang/Brain-Flexer-Time-Waster/README.md

 As a user, I would like to win the game if I correctly identify the value of all cells in sudoku.

 As a user, I would like to be able to choose the game I am playing and switch between them.
-As a user, I would like to be able to see my favourite games list and add new games to it.
+As a user, I would like to be able to see my favourite games list and add new games to it and remove games from it.